-The OP File is cumulative across rounds.
+The OP file is cumulative across rounds.
 A variable- "opround"-indicates in which round the person was added to the OP file.
-All prior round variables are retained; new variables and derived variables are added.
+All persons ever added remain on the OP file, regardless of the round added, as long as the SP is participating in NHATS.